johanbrook/johanbrook.com/src/posts/2021-12-14-setting-up-an-ios-homescreen-app-in-2021.md

 date: 2021-12-14
 location: Stockholm
 excerpt: Developing a mobile web app for iOS is tricky, since with new iOS releases, features are being added and removed, and new bugs appear.
 In this post, I walk through what worked for me and my simple app in iOS 15 (in 2021).
-keywords:
+tags:
+    - dev
     - ios
-  - web apps
-  - pwa
 ---

 ## Background